coding-kelps/liaisons/README.md

 Liaisons is a project aiming to proposes a GUI for the argumentational analytics of social media contents, taking advantages of the Large Language Models for the argument relations prediction.

 ## About the Development Team
-This project is solely conducted by me, (Guilhem Santé)[https://github.com/guilhem-sante].
+This project is solely conducted by me, [Guilhem Santé](https://github.com/guilhem-sante).
 I am a postgraduate student pursuing the MSc in Artificial Intelligence at Heriot-Watt University in Edinburgh.

 ## Special Thanks
 I would like to credits [Andrew Ireland](http://www.macs.hw.ac.uk/~air/), my supervisor for this project.